MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/personalize-user-experience.md

 ### Shortcut menu options
 Shortcut menus provide a few ways to explicitly change a page to better suit your requirements or the requirements of your company.
 (A shortcut menu is also known as a *right-click menu* or *context menu*.)

 Some of the most typical and important changes that can be made to a page are available directly as options on a shortcut menu.
-For example, to add or hide columns in a grid, just right-click a grid column header, and then select **Add columns** or **Hide this column**.
+For example, starting in Platfrom Update 17, if you want to add or hide columns in a grid, just right-click a grid column header, and then select **Add columns** or **Hide this column**.

 Additionally, the most basic types of explicit personalization are available by right-clicking an element and then selecting **Personalize**.
 (Note that not all elements on your page can be personalized.)
 When you use this method of personalization, the element's property window appears.